PhilGoud/Chell/README.md

 Location : /scripts/

+### Archive Backup
+I use Swissbackup as a storage for my backups with rclone service

+Location : /scripts/

 ## Torrent
 I want to be notified when my Linux distros are there so I can enjoy them, so i will use a function of the settings.json file in /DATA/APPDATA/transmission/config folder to execute script at start/end of downloading
 Those 4 lines are changed :